kevinknowscs/VanillaJS-Demos/README.md

 Option 1: To use the files directly from your browser:

 * Clone this repository to your local computer
 * Using your browser, simply open the index.html file in the root of this repo.
 Navigate and enjoy.
-(Tip: On Crhome, press Ctrl-O to open the File Open dialog).
+(Tip: On Chrome, press Ctrl-O to open the File Open dialog).

-Option 2: Configuring a web server to serve the pages:
+Option 2: To serve the web pages from a local web server:

 * Clone this repository to your local computer
 * Configure you web server of choice to serve the HTML, JavaScript, and CSS files.
 Since this notebook does not require any